-Organization Leadplanes are operated by both the Forest Service and Bureau of Land Management.
-Forest Service leadplanes are usually Beechcraft Barons, and BLM leadplanes are usually OV-10 Broncos.
+Organization Leadplanes are operated by both the Forest Service and BLM.
+Forest Service leadplanes are usually Beechcraft Barons, and BLM leadplanes are a mix of twin engine turboprops.
 Other makes and models may be used from time to time for relief, maintenance down days, etc.